allo-protocol/allo-contracts/docs/contracts/round/RoundFactory.md

 Invoked by a RoundOperator to enable creation of a round by cloning the RoundImplementation contract.
 The factory contract emits an event anytime a round is created which can be used to derive the round registry.

-*RoundFactory is deployed once per chain and stores a reference to the deployed RoundImplementation.RoundFactory uses openzeppelin Clones to reduce deploy costs and also allows uprgrading RoundContractThis contract is Ownable thus supports ownership transfership*
+*RoundFactory is deployed once per chain and stores a reference to the deployed RoundImplementation.RoundFactory uses openzeppelin Clones to reduce deploy costs and also allows upgrading RoundImplementationUpdated.This contract is Ownable thus supports ownership transfership*

 ## Methods